PODCAST "The Bulletin"

 Theme: The 1st anniversary of Casa Ásia - Francisco Capelo Collection, with Eduarda Napoleão

 Guest: Eduarda Napoleão holds a degree in Plastic Arts - Painting from the School of Fine Arts of Lisbon and a postgraduate degree in Museology and Heritage from the Nova University of Lisbon.
-She was a City Councilor for the Municipality of Lisbon, Vice-President of the Portuguese Institute of Architectural and Archaeological Heritage, Vice-President of the World Monuments Fund, a member of the Board of Directors of the Ricardo do Espírito Santo Silva Foundation, and Executive Director of the Make-A-Wish® Foundation Portugal.
-She has been at SCML since 2013, where she has performed functions related to the institution's heritage, first in the Real Estate Management and Heritage Department, of which she was Deputy Director, and currently at Casa Ásia - Francisco Capelo Collection, a museum she has coordinated since 2023.
+She was a Councilor of the Municipality of Lisbon, Vice-President of the Portuguese Institute of Architectural and Archaeological Heritage, Vice-President of the World Monuments Fund, Member of the Board of the Ricardo do Espírito Santo Silva Foundation, and Executive Director of the Make-A-Wish® Foundation Portugal.
+She has been at SCML since 2013, where she has performed functions related to the institution's heritage, first in the Real Estate Management and Heritage Department, of which she was deputy director, and currently at Casa Ásia - Francisco Capelo Collection, a museum she has coordinated since 2023.

 Episode 43, 2025